Tuesday, September 13, 2011

 Brood XIX—the famous 13-year “Great Southern Brood” Magicicada emergence!

-Yes, yes, it’s a mushroom blog, but I keep finding other marvels too, and I take pictures and then I have to post about it.
-And sometimes it’s just in-between mushrooms.
+Yes, yes, it’s a mushroom blog, but I find other marvels too, and I take pictures and then I have to post about it.
+And sometimes it’s just in-between mushroom time.

 It was nuts!